linagora/openpaas-esn/doc/REST_message.md

 - 201 Created.
 With the _id of the new message.
 - 400 Bad request.
 The current request is missing mandatory parameters
 - 403 Unauthorized.
-The current user is not authorized to copy message to the specified target(s)
+The current user is not authorized to copy message from the resource or to the specified target(s)
 - 404 Not found.
-The message related to the request parameter id does not exist
+The message related to the request parameter id does not exist, or the resource does not exists
 - 500 Internal server error: there was a problem.

 **Request:**